-There are many experienced accountants, financial advisors and software packages available to assist you, but it is important that you have a good understanding of the key measures that inform you of the financial status of your farm.
+There are many experienced accountants, financial advisors and software packages available to assist you.
+Still, it’s crucial to have a good understanding of the key measures that inform you of the financial status of your farm.
 Become friends with your financial advisor and your financial statements!
-Benchmarking and budgeting information can also help strengthen your financial management and manage cashflow.
+Benchmarking and budgeting information can also help strengthen your financial management.

 The average level of debt across all farms in 2017/18 was around £227,500.
 If you are experiencing financial hardship, it is important to remember that you are not alone.
 17% of farms potentially face financial difficulties and may be unable to pay off their short-term debt.
 Don’t bury your head, help is available.
 R.A.B.I. and FCN are great places to start.

 What is the advice?